Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 This also implies that some software that works perfectly fine on the login nodes may not work on the compute nodes.
-E.g., there is no `/run/user/$UID` directory and we have experienced that DBUS also does not work as one should expect.
+E.g., there is no `/run/user/$UID` directory and we have experienced that D-Bus (which stands for Desktop-Bus) also does not work as one should expect.

 Large HPC clusters also have a small system image, so don't expect all the bells-and-whistles from a Linux workstation to be present on a large supercomputer.